 -

-He sits too close to the TV.
+Sits too close to the TV

 -

-Has difficulty reading the writing on the board
+Has difficulty reading writing on the blackboard

 -

-Eye strain or excessive blinking
+Eye fatigue or excessive blinking

-How can we protect children's eyesight?
+How do we protect children's vision?

 -